star-ga/mind/docs/autodiff.md

 ```

 The result bundles a full gradient IR module plus a deterministic mapping from
 primal value IDs to their gradients.
+Gradients are emitted in canonical form
+and, by default, the autodiff engine runs IR verification on both the primal
+and gradient modules.

 ## Supported ops (Phase 1)